mirceaalexandru/seneca-sm/README.md

    * _initState_ default state for state machine.
 One single state should have this parameter true
    * _events_ allows adding event hooks trigered when the state changes
      * _before_ called before the state execution - can be the child of the root _states_ object or child of a state
         * _pattern_ seneca pattern defining the action to be called before the state execution
      * _after_ called after a state is executed - can be the child of the root _states_ object or child of a state
         * _pattern_ seneca pattern defining the action to be called after the state execution
    * _commands_ array with all commands for current state
      * _key_ command to be executed for this state
      * _pattern_ seneca pattern defining the action to be called to execute the state
      * _next_ define transitions based on seneca action result
         * _err_ define next status in case of error - this is a String
         * _success_ value can be:
             * String in this case defines next status in case that Seneca action defined by pattern returns success data
-          * Array of objects with following structure
+            * Array of objects with following structure:
                * _schema_ Parambulator schema to be applied on callback data
                * _state_ next state in case Parambulator schema matches data

 ### Example